Is ventilation really necessary?

 Moisture comes at your building from inside and out, all day, every day.
 To combat it, your moisture management strategy has to be on guard 24x7.
 It’s time for property managers to make a stand against the damaging effects of moisture.

 All ventilation strategies should utilize an automatic trigger to turn the fan on, or in the case of WhisperGreen Select, from low to high speed.
 After all, a fan that doesn’t get turned on - doesn’t move air or remove moisture.
-I always recommend using our WhisperGreen Select fan with its plug and play condensation sensor module.
+I always recommend using our WhisperGreen Select fan with a Plug 'N Play condensation sensor module.

-Our moisture module nests inside the fan can and will detect abnormal rises in airborne moisture loads or drops in room temperatures, automatically turning the fan on and off as high humidity conditions persist.
+Our moisture module plugs inside the fan housing and will detect abnormal rises in airborne moisture loads or drops in room temperatures, automatically turning the fan on and off as high humidity conditions persist.
 Temperature drops are often a result of occupants trying to conserve energy costs by turning the heat to a minimum setting or off altogether.
-With the moisture sensor nested inside the fan, it’s less likely to be modified, abused or removed by a “well-meaning” occupant.
+With the moisture sensor inside the fan, it’s less likely to be modified, abused or removed by a “well-meaning” occupant.

 The result of excessive moisture in any building envelope is condensation.
 From condensation comes mold and mildew.
-By employing a proper ventilation strategy that removes moisture; mold and mildew will be eliminated from your worries before it can get started.
+By employing a proper ventilation strategy that removes moisture effectively, mold and mildew will be eliminated from your worries before it begins.

 Ken Nelson- BPI Certified Building Analyst & Channel Sales Manager, Indoor Air Quality, Panasonic Life Solutions